Sandra Kanck: Early life

 Sandra Kanck (née Cederblad) was born in Broken Hill, New South Wales with six younger siblings and she credits the associated financial poverty and her Methodist Church upbringing to many of her views about inequality and injustice.
-She was a primary school teacher in NSW from 1978–80, teaching at Gillieston and Weston Primary Schools in the Hunter Valley.
+She was a primary school teacher in NSW from 1978 to 1980, teaching at Gillieston and Weston Primary Schools in the Hunter Valley.

 Early politics

 In 1971 she attended her first public meeting to express concern at nuclear weapons testing by the French at Muroroa Atoll.
 From this point onwards she became involved in the anti-nuclear and then peace and environment movements.
-From 1991-92 she was employed by the Conservation Council of South Australia as Administrative Assistant and then Administrative Officer.
+From 1991 to 1992 she was employed by the Conservation Council of South Australia as Administrative Assistant and then Administrative Officer.
 Continuing her anti-nuclear activism, in 2009, she authored, on behalf of the Australian Democrats (SA Division Inc.) a substantial submission in response to the Draft Environmental Impact Statement on the proposed Olympic Dam mine expansion.